situmtech/situm-android-getting-started/README.md

 #### Option 2: Using your email address and password.

-To do so, we should call pass the email and password to the SitumLogin object, and implement a  SitumLoginResponseHandler callback to receive a valid instance of SitumDataManager.
-Please, consult the javadocs for more information.
+To do so, we should pass the email and password to the *SitumLogin* object, and implement a *SitumLoginResponseHandler* callback to receive a valid instance of *SitumDataManager*.

 ```
 SitumLogin.login("user_email","password", new SitumLoginResponseHandler() {